Anisotropic chiral cosmology: exact solutions: Introduction

-On this regard, multi-field anisotropic cosmological models of inflation have been explored.
-In \cite{Folomeev:2007uw} the author delves into the study of the Bianchi type I cosmology considering two interacting scalar fields and a potential of the form $V(\phi,\chi)\sim\phi^4+\chi^4$, founding numerical solutions as well as the asymptotically isotropic Friedmann case.
-Other interesting works are presented in \cite{omar-epjp2017,socorro-libro}, where the potential, with structure $V(\phi,\sigma)\sim e^{\phi+\sigma}$ it is shown to be a good viable candidate to address the inflationary era in both flat isotropic and anisotropic space-times.
-More recently, in \cite{sor} the authors present the case of the anisotropic Bianchi type I cosmology in the multi-field setup with a potential of the form $V_0e^{-(\lambda_1\phi_1+\cdots+\lambda_n\phi_n)}$, founding inflationary exact solutions in a quintessence framework.
-Additional research regarding multi-filed anisotropic cosmological models can be found in \cite{Andrianov:2015hba,GALIAKHMETOV:2014zea,Abbyazov:2013qqa,Chervon:2015jji,Cicciarella:2019ihh,Herfray:2015fpa,Leon:2020pfy,Kaiser:2010ps,Kaiser:2013sna,Chervon2013,Beesham:2013rya}.
+In connection with the latter, multi-field anisotropic cosmological models of inflation have been explored.
+In Ref.~\cite{Folomeev:2007uw} the author delves into the study of the Bianchi type I cosmology considering two interacting scalar fields and a potential of the form $V(\phi,\chi)\sim\phi^4+\chi^4$, founding numerical solutions as well as the asymptotically isotropic Friedmann case.
+Other interesting works are presented in Refs. \cite{omar-epjp2017} and \cite{socorro-libro}, where the potential with structure $V(\phi,\sigma)\sim e^{\phi+\sigma}$ has shown to be a good viable candidate to address the inflationary era in both flat isotropic and anisotropic space-times.
+More recently, in Ref. \cite{sor} the authors present the case of the anisotropic Bianchi type I cosmology in the multi-field setup with a potential of the form $V_0e^{-(\lambda_1\phi_1+\cdots+\lambda_n\phi_n)}$, founding inflationary exact solutions in a quintessence framework.
+Additional research regarding multi-filed anisotropic cosmological models can be found in Refs. \cite{Chervon2013,Andrianov:2015hba,GALIAKHMETOV:2014zea,Abbyazov:2013qqa,Chervon:2015jji,Cicciarella:2019ihh,Herfray:2015fpa,Leon:2020pfy,Kaiser:2010ps,Kaiser:2013sna,Beesham:2013rya}.

 In the present work we present the anisotropic Bianchi type I cosmological model with two scalar fields in a twofold manner.
-Following closely the developments introduced in \cite{Socorro:2019vvh,Socorro:2020nsm}, first, we put forward a simple quintessence plus a K-essence model which arises from considering the interaction of the two scalar fields but only one term in the potential.
-And second, a chiral approach is studied, here in addition to the two scalar fields we also consider the two potential terms as well as the standard kinetic energy and the mixed term.
+Following closely the developments introduced in Refs. \cite{Socorro:2019vvh} and \cite{Socorro:2020nsm}, first, we put forward a simple quintessence plus a k-essence model which arises from considering the interaction of the two scalar fields but only one potential term.
+And second, a chiral approach is studied, in this case, in addition to the previous two scalar fields we also consider the two potential terms as well as the standard kinetic energy and the mixed term.
 For each model, classical and quantum analytical solutions are found.